Skip to main content

 About Berkhamsted

+The High Street is on a pre-Roman route known by its Saxon name: Akeman Street.
+The earliest written reference to Berkhamsted was in 970.
+The settlement was recorded as a burbium (ancient borough) in the Domesday Book in 1086.
 The most notable event in the town's history occurred in December 1066.
 After William the Conqueror defeated King Harold's Anglo-Saxon army at the Battle of Hastings, the Anglo-Saxon leadership surrendered to the Norman encampment at Berkhamsted.
 The event was recorded in the Anglo-Saxon Chronicle.
-From 1066 to 1495, Berkhamsted Castle was a favoured residence of royalty and notable historical figures, including Henry II, Edward, the Black Prince, Thomas Becket and Geoffrey Chaucer.
-After the castle was abandoned in 1495, the town went into decline, losing its borough status in the second half of the 17th century.
-Modern Berkhamsted began to expand after the canal and the railway were built in the 19th century.
+From 1066 to 1495, Berkhamsted Castle was a favoured residence of royalty and notable historical figures, including King Henry II, Edward, the Black Prince, Thomas Becket and Geoffrey Chaucer.
+In the 13th and 14th centuries, the town was a wool trading town, with a thriving local market.
+The oldest-known extant jettied timber-framed building in Great Britain, built between 1277 and 1297, survives as a shop on the town's high street.

 Nearby Areas